 Keep an eye on the forecast a few days out from the hike, but don’t rely exclusively on metro forecasts.
 Meteorologists tend to focus on suburban and urban areas and the weather data provided may not be at all related to the rural or mountainous region you’re visiting.

 If you’re heading for the hills, keep an eye on the Mountain Forecast provided by the National Weather Service.
-It provides both general forecasts and hiker-related weather such as freezing and snow levels.
+It provides both general forecasts and hiker-related weather such as freezing level and snow levels.

-Choose the Right Trail
+Choose The Right Trail

-Call Your Local Park, DOT, or DNR
+Call Your Local Park, DOT, Or DNR

 Ask the Department of Transportation (DOT) about road and mountain pass conditions.
 The DOT will provide good information on general trail access.